 Art competitions can be a great way to develop your confidence, your career, and even your own understanding of your art.
 They are like stepping stones in your artistic journey.
 You get a chance to showcase your works in front of an esteemed jury and gain recognition for your talent.
 Even if you don’t secure a position at a competition, there will be a whole lot to take away from this journey that can help one grow and evolve as an artist.
 But what is the right way to enter an art competition?
 What are the best ways to make sure that your work is seen among the countless other entrants?

-As we geared up for the 33rd Chelsea International Fine Art Competition, we decided to publish material that will be of use to artists across the globe who are looking for such opportunities to advance their artistic career.
+As we geared up for the first edition of the Latin American Contemporary Fine Art Competition, we decided to publish material that will be of use to artists across the globe who are looking for such opportunities to advance their artistic career.

 Selecting The Right Art Competition

 It’s worth putting time and thought into deciding which art opportunities you want to pursue, and this is particularly true with competitions.
 There are so many varieties of art contests – so which one is right for you?

 No one can answer this question better than you.
 Your ideal competition depends solely on what your goals and expectation are.
 Before selecting, you need to make a realistic assessment of where you are in your career today, and determine where you would like to be in the future (say, a year’s time).
 Once you’ve done that, the next step is to work out how to get there.

 Break It Down Into Manageable Steps